beatobongco/TIL/README.md

 I love to read.
 Here are some [book recommendations](https://beatobongco.com/book-highlights/) and my [reading list](https://github.com/beatobongco/ReadingList).

-I'll be super happy if someone finds these useful :)
+I'm glad to be of service if someone finds these useful :)

+## 8/31/2017
+* These could be great features for your personal hiring (paper) system http://blog.alinelerner.com/lessons-from-a-years-worth-of-hiring-data/

 ## 8/30/2017
 * Good short reminder of concepts discussed in Talent Code http://web.cecs.pdx.edu/~tymerski/ece101/Expert_mind_scientificamerican0806-64.pdf